page === 'home' && ( )

 Establish Goals Before Anything Else

-The first question isn’t what it should look like - it’s what it should do.
+The first question is not what the basement should look like - it is what it should do.
 A basement designed for family movie nights requires different decisions than one designed as a home office, a play area for kids, a guest suite, or an adult entertaining space with a wet bar.

 The intended use determines: